-Students' academic records will be evaluated according to the GMC Standards of Satisfactory Progress and may result in a warning or probation academic standing at the time of admission.
-If the student transfers in on probation, then in order to remain in school, the student must continue to make a 2.00 quarterly GPA, or better, until he/she returns to good standing (a term and cumulative GPA of 2.00 or higher).
-If the student enters on probation and does not maintain the 2.00 GPA, the student will again be suspended for one quarter.
-A student who has been suspended twice, readmitted and then fails to make progress sufficient for removal from probation will be suspended for a period of one academic year.
+Students' academic records are evaluated according to the GMC Standards of Satisfactory Progress and may result in a warning or probation academic standing at the time of admission.
+If the student transfers on probation, the student must continue to make a 2.00 quarterly GPA, or better, until they return to good standing (a term and cumulative GPA of 2.00 or higher) to remain in school.
+If the student enters on probation and does not maintain a 2.00 GPA, the student will be suspended for one quarter.
+A student who has been suspended twice, readmitted, and then fails to make progress sufficient for removal from probation, will be suspended for a period of one academic year.